 [Side Note: If anyone out there is looking to cast someone great at falling on cue, I’m your girl!
 Just tell me to walk across a room.
 I can promise you I will find a way to fall down, run into something, or get hurt.
 Ask anyone who’s ever met me.
 Pure gold, right here!]

 Oh!
 And everything moves!
 Like, literally everything!
 Even those elements that you might have just thought were CG were actually built and animated.
 You walk from room, to room, set to set and everything is real and moving.
 Even Buckbeak!
-My husband was totally over the moon when he saw Buckbeak!
+My love was totally over the moon when he saw Buckbeak!
 He was completely built and fully animated.

 Some props and puppets were almost too real.
 The, hmm, how do you describe this – dead lizard baby Voldemort??
 Yeah, he was fully in motion and creeped the hell out of me so much that I had to walk away.
 It was like watching your worst nightmare stare you in the face.
 Damn, these guys are good!
 (Honestly, to me that lizard baby is what all really fresh babies look like…totally terrified of them…I don’t know.)